 \subsubsection{Minimal moment condition and universality}

-As conjectured in \cite{1}, the convergence in Theorem \ref{theorem:main_result} of the normalised characteristic polynomial is believed to hold under the minimal moment condition
+As conjectured in \cite{Bordenave_Chafai_Garcia}, the convergence in Theorem \ref{theorem:main_result} of the normalised characteristic polynomial is believed to hold under the minimal moment condition

-on the entries $(a_{i,j})_{i,j \geq 1}$, which gives a condition of a fourth order moment for Wigner matrices and second order moment for Girko matrices.
-The more general context of condition (\ref{conjecture_opt_moments}) seems adapted to the model of elliptic random matrices.
-This model was introduced by Girko in \cite{16} and \cite{16_5}.
-A version of this consists of matrices having the following dependence relations be found in \cite[Definition 1.3]{33}.
-Fix some random vector $(\xi_1, \xi_2)$ in $\C^2$ with zero mean such that $\E[|\xi_1|^2] =\E[|\xi_2|^2] = 1$.
-A matrix $A_n = (a_{i,j})_{1 \leq i,j \leq n}$ is said to be elliptic with atom distribution $(\xi_1, \xi_2)$ if \begin{itemize} \item $(a_{i,i}, 1 \leq i ), \ ((a_{i,j},a_{j,i}), 1 \leq i < j)$ are independent families. \item $((a_{i,j}, a_{j,i}), 1 \leq i < j)$ consists of i.i.d copies of $(\xi_1, \xi_2)$. \item $(a_{i,i}, 1 \leq i )$ are i.i.d with zero mean and finite variance. \end{itemize} Convergence of the average eigenvalue distribution towards the uniform distribution on a rotated version of the ellipse (\ref{eq:ellipse}) where $t = |\E[\xi_1 \xi_2]|$ has been proved, under different conditions on the variables, in \cite{33,31,Naumov,}.
-We expect a version of Theorem \ref{theorem:main_result} to hold for the general elliptic matrices described above.
-This is work in progress.
+on the entries $(a_{ij})_{i,j \geq 1}$, which gives a condition of a fourth order moment for Wigner matrices and second order moment for Girko matrices.
+The context adapted to this conjecture is the one of elliptic random matrices \cite[Definition 1.3]{Nguyen_ORourke}.
+This model was introduced by Girko in \cite{Girko_elliptic} and \cite{Girko_elliptic_ten} and a version of this model consists of the following random matrices.
+Consider a family of square-integrable centered random variables $(a_{ij})_{i,j \geq 1}$ satisfying that the family of random elements $\{(a_{ij},a_{ji}): i < j\} \cup \{a_{ii}: i \geq 1\}$ is independent and whose law is invariant under any permutation of the indices or, equivalently, the law of $(a_{ij},a_{ji})$ coincides with the law of $(a_{i'j'}, a_{j'i'})$ whenever $|\{i,j\}| = |\{i',j'\}|$.
+If